October 1, 1988: The day Steffi Graf won the “Golden Grand Slam”

 Steffi Graf

-On August 17, she even took the top WTA ranking from the American, who held it with little interruption since 1982.
-Steffi Graf started 1988 by beating Chris Evert (6-1, 7-6) to win the Australian Open, and in June, she triumphed at Roland-Garros as well, punishing Natasha Zvereva (6-0, 6-0) in the shortest Grand Slam final in tennis history.
+On August 17, she took over the top WTA ranking from the American, who held it with little interruption since 1982.
+Graf started 1988 by beating Chris Evert (6-1, 7-6) to win the Australian Open, and in June, she triumphed at Roland-Garros as well, punishing Natasha Zvereva (6-0, 6-0) in the shortest Grand Slam final in tennis history.

-After the Wimbledon final, where she beat six-time defending champion Navratilova (5-7, 6-2, 6-1), Graf had established a heavy domination on the tour, and at the US Open, she wrote a new page of tennis history, beating Gabriela Sabatini in the final (6-3, 3-6, 6-1) to achieve the first calendar Grand Slam since 1970.
+After the Wimbledon final, where she beat six-time defending champion Navratilova (5-7, 6-2, 6-1), Graf had established a heavy domination on the tour, and at the US Open, she wrote a new page of tennis history, beating Gabriela Sabatini in the final (6-3, 3-6, 6-1) to achieve the first calendar-year Grand Slam since 1970.

 Gabriela Sabatini, from Argentina, was born in 1970.
 Successful at a very young age, in 1985, she became the youngest player to reach the semi-final at Roland-Garros, where she was defeated by Chris Evert (6-4, 6-1).
-In the following years, Sabatini, displaying a beautiful one-handed backhand, firmly established herself in the top 10, reaching the semi-final at Wimbledon in 1986 (lost 6-2, 6-2 to Martina Navratilova), and two more times at the French Open in 1987 and 1988, each time defeated by Steffi Graf.
+In the following years, Sabatini, displaying a beautiful one-handed backhand, firmly entrenched herself in the top 10, reaching the semi-final at Wimbledon in 1986 (lost 6-2, 6-2 to Martina Navratilova), and two more times at the French Open in 1987 and 1988, each time defeated by Graf.

 She also claimed eight titles on the tour, the most important one in Boca Raton in 1988, where she was the first player to beat Graf that year (2-6, 6-3, 6-1).
 Just before the US Open, she triumphed in Montreal, defeating Natasha Zvereva in the final (6-2, 6-1), and in New York, she finished runner-up to Graf (6-3, 3-6, 6-1).